-As a tourist it is great walking between all the stelae and tombs, especially the tombs as it has a sense of foreboding about them.
-Descending into the dark entrances to the tombs, an eerie feeling takes over, not for those scared of the dark.
-Or for those scared of ghosts, for that matter!
-It is almost essential to take a guide there, as there are so many hidden away in peoples backyards, it would be impossible to see them all!
+As a tourist it’s great walking between all the stelae and tombs, especially the tombs as they have a sense of foreboding about them.
+Descending into the dark entrances to the tombs an eerie feeling takes over.
+Not for those scared of the dark.

-Kind of convenient that only one person is allowed to see it, as they could easily prove to the world they have it, by letting it be seen and examined by professionals.
-But if you ask most Ethiopian Christians, they believe they have the real Ark.
+Kind of convenient that only one person is allowed to see it, as they could easily prove to the world it’s there by letting it be seen and examined by professionals.
+But if you ask most Ethiopian christians they believe they have the real Ark.